-It may be unrealistic– Life is a risk.
+You may risk being unrealistic– Life is a risk.
 Risk is all around us.
-If it involves people, time or circumstances, risk seems more realistic than no risk…to me.
-I’m not saying it won’t, I’m just questioning how practical that really is and really whether or not that’s even leadership.
+If it involves people, time or circumstances, risk seems more probable than having no risk at all.
+I’m not encouraging any leader to ignore risk.
+That would he irresponsible.
+I’m just questioning whether or not it is even leadership if we could get to zero risk.
 Leadership by application involves risk.

-I’m not trying to stop you from trying to eliminate risk in leadership.
+As much as practical, address risk before it occurs.
 Study.
 Evaluate.
 Question.
 Critique.
 Make practical plans as much as possible.
 That certainly sounds like good stewardship.
 I try to do each of those.
-You can certainly keep doing so until you are comfortable the risk is eliminated.
-Go for it!

-My personal thought, however, is that when eliminating risk is a primary motivation you may lose opportunity.
-Try to eliminate risk and the world and the best ideas may pass you by.
+My personal thought, however, is that when eliminating risk is a primary motivation you may risk losing opportunity.
+While trying to eliminate risk the world and the best ideas it has to offer may pass you by.

-Eliminating risk certainly doesn’t mesh with my understand of faith, nor does it mesh with the passion or adventure God seems to have given to the people He created.
-We seem to be by nature seekers of adventure, discovery…risk.
+In fact, eliminating risk doesn’t mesh with my understanding of faith, nor does it mesh with the passion or adventure God seems to have given to the people He created.
+We seem to be by nature seekers of adventure, discovery – and risk.
+I’d much rather be an advocate of taking a risk than attempting to eliminate every risk out there.

 Bonus question: What is the biggest risk you are currently attempting?